Why Pork Bones Can Be Dangerous to Dogs

 First off, don’t freak out.
 It will stress out your dog if you sound and act worried.
 If you think your dog swallowed a whole bone without chewing it, call the vet.
 It could become an emergency situation if the bone creates blockage in the dog’s body.

-If you are certain the dog ate small pieces of pork bone (small enough to pass through the dog’s digestive tract), there are certain things you can do to help the bone pass smoothly such as letting your dog eat something bland like plainly-cooked brown rice.
+If you are certain the dog ate small pieces of bone from the pork (small enough to pass through the dog’s digestive tract), there are certain things you can do to help the bone pass smoothly such as letting your dog eat something bland like plainly-cooked brown rice.
 Watch over your dog carefully for the next few days.
 You will know if things aren’t going right if your dog exhibits symptoms like pale gum (possible sign of internal bleeding), bloody stools, and sudden lethargy.

 Want to know what else is or isn’t safe for dogs to eat?
 Check out our list of human foods for dog consumption.
+As an alternative to pork bones, one recommendation is to let your dog chew a bully stick, which offers a lower health risk than pork bones.